-- If you are using opioids that come from an unknown or a new source, or that you don't know the strength of e.g. with poppies or a new home bake batch, try a little bit first. - Don't use alone as there will be no-one there to help if anything goes wrong. - Store your drugs securely so that they are not able to be accessed by children. - Get a prescription for naloxone and learn how to use it so that you and your whanau and friends know what to do if someone overdoses.
+- If you are using opioids that come from an unknown or a new source, or that you don't know the strength of (e.g. with poppies or a new home bake batch), try a little bit first. - Don't use alone as there will be no-one there to help if anything goes wrong. - Store your drugs securely so that they are not able to be accessed by children. - Come to a Needle Exchange for Naloxone and learn how to use use it so that you and your whanau and friends know what to do if someone overdoses.

-- Use new, sterile equipment for each hit
+- · Use new, sterile equipment for each hit

 - Never share needles, syringes or any other injecting equipment - even with your loved ones

 - Filter every taste

 - Always clean or swab your injection site

 - Look after your veins rotating your sites is vital

 - Keep hydrated and warm

 - Dispose of all your equipment in your sharps container